stofte/mapper/readme.md

 Other limitations:

 - Regular equality (`==`) is used to determine if values are the same between source and target.
+An [IEqualityComparer<>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.iequalitycomparer-1) can be passed for more advanced scenarios.
 - The `ForMember` constrains types, but can get it wrong, notably when the target property can be implicitly cast to the source property.
-So if you wan't to map an `double` to a `float`, the library will allow this, but this will result in an runtime exception when calling `Build`.
+So if you want to map an `double` to a `float`, the library will allow this, but this will result in an runtime exception when calling `Build`.

 ## Benchmarks

-Performance is measured against regular "hand-written" code which does the same thing as the mapper, by first checking for any difference in members, and then updates them all if a difference is found.
+Performance is measured against regular "hand-written" code which does the same thing as the mapper, by first checking for any difference in properties, and then updates if a difference is found.

     BenchmarkDotNet v0.13.10, Windows 11 (10.0.22621.2715/22H2/2022Update/SunValley2)
     12th Gen Intel Core i5-1240P, 1 CPU, 16 logical and 12 physical cores